studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 - refactored downloadDrawingDefaultUserHome in serverCall with resolveLoadError name (type)
 - made flow for Liked

-Todo before LIVE
-- fix bug with moderator seeing artworks
-- add avatar and house to apps with a nice view
-- add music apps to
 ---------------------------------------------------------------------------------------------------
 bug restoring from trash: work is shown as visible but is not set to visible